-4. Tags.
-In the reporting, there’s a “Tags” section.
-This can be useful if you’re using Grade.us for when you might have two different types of reviews that are still funneled to the same place, like an auto dealer that has both sales and service reviews.
+- Tags.
+Tags can be useful if you’re using Grade.us for when you might have two or more different types of reviews that are still funneled to the same place, like an auto dealer that has both sales and service reviews.
 Use the tags to make them easily searchable in your campaign reporting.

 Bulk recipient upload